Adding containers to a container host

 - bridge – The container uses isolated network within the Docker host.
 Containers that use bridge can communicate with other containers in the bridge network (default).

 - none – The container has no network interface.

-- (custom) – Any custom network that you have defined on the container host.
+- (custom) – Any custom network that you’ve defined on the container host.

 For more information about Docker network types, see Default Networks.

 Port mapping – Use port mapping to make individual containers in a bridge network available to an outside network.
 For more information about Docker port mapping, see Bind container ports to the host.

 If you’ve mapped one or more container ports to host ports, you can use Skytap published services to enable connections to the container from external networks.
 For more information about published services, see Accessing VMs with published services.